 Once you have decided to implement mail screening, you will need to decide if you want to perform the screening on-site, or at an off-site location.
 On-site and off-site screening both come with their pros and cons.
 It is ultimately the organization’s decision to select the method that best suits their needs.

 On-site Screening allows for instant access to cleared mail.
 This reduces any delays that might be experienced when introducing screening into the normal mailroom flow.
 While the elimination of any delays is ideal, for many organizations the risk of performing on-site screening outweigh the benefits.
 When performing screening on-site, a detected threat could still shut down your organization for hours, possibly days. if operations are shut down due to a legitimate threat entering the screening facility, all the time saved by performing the screening process on-site will quickly vanish.

 Off-site Screening keeps the threats from ever entering your facility.
 All mail is screened prior to delivery, ensuring only clean mail arrives at your facility.
 Unfortunately, off-site services will most likely cause a delay in mail delivery that could be anywhere from a few hours to the next business day.
 If the off-site screening facility is dedicated to only screening your mail, delays will be minimal.
-Off-site facilities that service multiple customers generally have a longer delay in getting clean mail back to each client.
+Off-site facilities that serve multiple customers generally have a longer delay in getting clean mail back to each client.
 The benefit to an off-site facility that services multiple customers comes down to cost.
 We have already established having the mail screened off-site eliminates operational shutdowns but using a multi-customer facility eliminates the need to invest in expensive screening equipment on your own.

 Step Two: Equipment